Log In to GRU

 • Check that your rain sensor is working properly.
 Rain sensors are designed to interrupt the automatic irrigation of your lawn when a rain event happens.

-• Reduce your turf grass area.
-Grass is your yard's biggest water user and Alachua County’s Turf SWAP program offers up to $2,000 in rebates to help reduce it!
-Visit MyYardOurWater or contact Hgreer@AlachuaCounty.us for more information.
+• Upgrade your irrigation system and landscape.
+Inefficient irrigation systems waste water.
+Alachua County's Irrigation Level Up program offers up to $2,000 in rebates for upgrades to more efficient technologies and drought tolerant landscapes.
+Visit MyYardOurWater.org or contact EBardi@AlachuaCounty.us for more information.

 • Turn off irrigation zones with established trees and shrubs.
 Most shrubs can make it on rainfall alone once roots have established.